-It is amazing to find out that raspberries, blackberries, strawberries etc. are not actually berries from a botanical point of view - they are aggregate fruits.
+It is amazing to find out that raspberries, blackberries, strawberries and so on are not actually berries from a botanical point of view - they are aggregate fruits.
 In botanical terms, it is tomatoes, cucumbers, melons and bananas which can be correctly called berries.
 And the largest berry in the world is really heavy: It's the pumpkin!

 So you see, berries are actually very interesting fruits.
 However, this GARDENA Newsletter Special, which our garden experts have ensured contains all sorts of useful information, is about berries as gardeners understand them.